Automatic-Equipment-Service/CommandPromts/Windows/ReadMe.md

    - WMIC ComputerSystem where Name="%computername%" call Rename Name="NEW NAME"
 - Get Windows Build ##
    - REG QUERY "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion" | findstr ReleaseId
+- Run the "clearprintqueue.bat" in order to clear the print queue on a windows machine.
+Specifically usefull when a print stops responding and just starts filling the queue with dud files